Stele of Zakkur

 The Stele of Zakkur (or Zakir) is a royal stele of King Zakkur of Hamath and Luhuti (or Lu'aš) in the province Nuhašše of Syria, who ruled around 785 BC.

 Description

 The inscription was on the lower part of the original stele.
 The upper part is now missing; it probably had the statue of king Zakkur sitting on a chair.
 Only some small parts of the upper part are still preserved such as the feet.

 Discovery

-The Stele was discovered in 1903 at Tell Afis (mentioned in the Stele as Hazrach), 45 km southeast of Aleppo, in the territory of the ancient kingdom of Hamath.
+The Stele was discovered in 1903 at Tell Afis, 45 km southeast of Aleppo, in the territory of the ancient kingdom of Hamath.
 It was published in 1907.

+Tell Afis is referred to in the Stele as Hazrach.
+This place name is also mentioned in the Bible as Hadrach.

 The long inscription is known as KAI 202; it reads, in part: